-(Inside Lacrosse Photo: Kathryn Riley) Three overtime games highlighted the first round of the Div.
-I NCAA Tournament, but the top teams
+(Inside Lacrosse Photo: Kathryn Riley) Three overtime games highlighted the first round of the Division I NCAA Tournament, but the top

 No. 5 Syracuse at No. 4 Northwestern, Saturday at 1:00pm CT How Syracuse Got Here: Days after learning she was not a Tewaaraton finalist, Emily Hawryschuk poured in five goals, and Syracuse never fell behind in a 14-8 win over Georgetown Sunday.
 The Orange limited Georgetown to 8-for-24 shooting, as Grace Fahey and Sarah Cooper caused two turnovers apiece.

 How Northwestern Got Here: Northwestern raced out to an 8-0 lead and went up 9-2 on a Selena Lasota goal with 27 minutes to play.
 Though Notre Dame rattled off the next four goals in five minutes to bring the Irish within three, 9-6, Northwestern charged back with a 3-0 run, which proved to be enough for the 13-10 win.

 Key Number for Syracuse: 3.
 Syracuse has beaten Northwestern three times in the last four meetings after starting the all-time series 1-7.
 A win Saturday would be the Orange’s first in Evanston, Ill., where it is 0-5.